ValeriyMaslenikov/whatthe/README.md

-# whatthe
+# What the...?
-What the...?

 The most common question asked when you a canvas of running logs.
 This CLI tool will help you understand your logs.